Racist Donald Trump Says He May Pardon Muhammad Ali, Purely The Jig

 “I’m thinking about Muhammad Ali.
 I’m thinking about that very seriously and some others,” said Trump before heading to the G7 meeting.

 But, as everyone will report, the Supreme Court overturned his conviction in 1971 while President Jimmy Carter issued a pardon to draft evaders in 1977.
+In fact, Ali was repped by the NAACP.

-Ironically, Trump got multiple deferments from serving in Vietnam due to bone spurs.
+Ironically, Trump got multiple deferments from serving in Vietnam due to…bone spurs.

 All that to say, Cheeto was once again talking out the side of his neck, and don’t fall for the jig.
 Like Jack Johnson, he just wants to pardon a Black guy for the optics.
 Trump is still a racist, period.